 - Always use HTTPS and SSL certificates

 - Access logs monitoring

 - Server security logs

-- Analyzing access and security logs in paper trail
+- Analyzing access and security logs in the paper trail

-A variety of integration tools in the market today provide numerous measures on securing integrations.
-MuleSoft being a leader in API middleware platform provides an all in one platform to help mitigate these risks.
+A variety of integration tools available in the market today provide measures for securing integrations.
+MuleSoft being a leader in API middleware platforms provides an all-in-one platform to help mitigate these risks.

-The diagram below shows how an API Gateway works an additional layer of enforcing security policies and protecting backend API having access to organization’s systems.
+The diagram below shows how an API Gateway works as an additional layer of enforcing security policies and protecting backend API having access to the organization’s systems.

 Some of the built-in policies that can be easily configured through MuleSoft’s API manager are:

 - Basic Authentication – LDAP – Authenticates the LDAP credentials.

 - Basic Authentication – Simple – Authenticates a single user password.

 - Client ID Enforcement – Allows access to client applications with valid client credentials.